 In a safe place, the girls can work to better their circumstances.
 They learn about their health and their rights.
 They learn professional skills to put towards finding jobs that pay better and becoming more independent.

 IMAGE encourages spouses, families and fellow villagers to help the girls build a better life.
 They learn about children's rights and participate in programmes to help increase their incomes and thus reduce poverty.

 IMAGE makes administrators, leaders and governments aware of the girls’ rights and how they should protect them.
 They are asked to recognise that marrying young often has damaging effects.
-And they are urged to abolish child marriages, setting the minimum marriage age to 18.
+And they are urged to abolish child marriages, setting the minimum marriage age at 18.

 Follow our fight against child marriages.
 Keep an eye on our social media.